Evening Undergraduate Degree in Organizational Behavior

-Organizational Behavior involves the application of psychology to the workplace.
-Drawing on psychology and other social sciences, Organizational Behavior addresses areas such as leadership, group dynamics, personnel selection, worker motivation, and training.
-The Organizational Behavior program is designed for people with career interests in human resources, organization development, consulting, training, and related areas.
+Drawing from psychology and other social sciences, the Organizational Behavior major at the Hamilton Holt School addresses areas such as leadership, group dynamics, personnel selection, worker motivation, and training.
+The Organizational Behavior program is designed for those with career interests in human resources, organizational development, consulting, training and related areas.

 Organizational Behavior majors must complete 12 courses (eight core courses and four interdisciplinary and application courses)

 PSY 211 Social Psychology or PSY 317 Group Dynamics